rakeshcusat/kafka-workshop/README.md

   /home/vagrant/workspace/kafka_2.10-0.8.2.1/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test
   ```

 6. Execute the following command on consumer-terminal.
-Consumer script will keep waiting for the messages from the producer.
-Once a message is available, it will print on the console.
+Consumer script will keep waiting for messages from the producer.
+Once a message is available, it will print on console.

   ```
   source /home/vagrant/workspace/.kafka-workspace/bin/activate